 How might a web application work if it exclusively uses Linked Data (RDF) to communicate between server and client?
 In this article, I'll tell you about our API journey, why we chose linked data (RDF), the challenges that we faced, and some of the solutions that we came up with.

 In 2016, we started Argu.co: an e-democracy platform.
 We wanted more people to become politically engaged, and make sure that their opinions and ideas were heard by decision makers.
 We needed a web app where people would discuss issues, vote, share ideas and make decisions together.
 We started with Ruby on Rails, and built a traditional server-side monolithic HTML serving app.
-This proved to be a quick and effective way to start, but as time passed, we noticed more and more limitations of this approach.
+This proved to be a quick and effective way to start, but as time passed, we noticed more and more limitations of this server-side approach: